shanepeckham/ContainersOnAzure_IntroLab/README.md

 Now we will deploy our container to [Azure Container Instances](https://azure.microsoft.com/en-us/services/container-instances/).

-In the command terminal, login using the AZ CLI and we will start off by created a new resourcegroup for our Container instance.
-At the time of writing this functionality is still in preview and is thus not available in all regions (it is currently available in westeurope, eastus, westus), hence why we will create a new resourcegroup just in case.
+In the command terminal, login using the AZ CLI and we will start off by creating a new resource group for our Container instance.
+At the time of writing this functionality is still in preview and is thus not available in all regions (it is currently available in westeurope, eastus, westus), hence why we will create a new resource group just in case.

 Enter the following: